0ad-matters/10ad/README.md

 # 10ad

-Mod for [0ad](https://play0ad.com/); Increased capacity and gather rates are the default, and fewer houses are required.
+Mod for [0ad](https://play0ad.com/); Increased capacity and gather rates are the default, free and fast town/city phase upgrades, and fewer houses are required.

 ## Details